migration

 How current is this guide?

-Last reviewed 2026-05-17.
-Tebra export tooling and pricing change.
-The source for Tebra's current export capabilities is the Tebra Help Center Data Management section.
-Industry migration timelines are drawn from the Medical Billers and Coders 30-Day Transition Playbook and the CMS Electronic Billing and EDI Transactions guidance.
+Last reviewed 2026-06-07.
+Tebra export tooling and pricing change, so confirm current terms before you plan a cutover.
+The source for Tebra's export capabilities is the Tebra Help Center Data Management section.
+Transition-risk benchmarks come from the Medical Billers and Coders 30-Day Transition Playbook and payer-enrollment constraints from the CMS Electronic Billing and EDI Transactions guidance.

 References